MauriceElliott/MAGIos/README.md

 - `-default-to-nil-allocator` - No default allocator
 - `-no-entry-point` - Custom entry from assembly

-## Evangelion References

-The kernel includes numerous references to Neon Genesis Evangelion:

-- **MAGI System**: The three supercomputers CASPER, MELCHIOR, and BALTHASAR
-- **NERV OS**: The fictional organization's operating system
-- **Pattern Blue**: Angel detection status
-- **AT Field**: Absolute Terror Field references
-- **Terminal Dogma**: The deepest level of NERV headquarters

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.

 ## Acknowledgments